arc12/Emon2Sqlite/README.md

 Notes:
 - Currently limited to processing phpfina data.
 - The SQLite database file will be MUCH larger than the phpfina.
+- By default creates a file "emon.db" in the working directory.
+Tables are named according to the feed names in EmonCMS, prefixed with the feed tag if applicable.
+The data column is named according to the units specified in EmonCMS or defaults to "value".
+If you change a feed definition in EmonCMS, things will break!
 - For browsing the data and ad hoc queries, I find this multi-OS application useful: https://sqlitebrowser.org/ .
 - See the comments in emon2sqlite.py for more info.
 - Only tested against a local EmonPi.